adeccscholar/WorkTimeRecording/README.md

 - **MS SQL Server**: Relational database
   - Free Express version or Developer Edition available for developers

+### Disclaimer

+In this video/stream, I use software provided through a Visual Studio Professional Subscription from Microsoft.
+The software shown (e.g., Visual Studio, SQL Server) is used exclusively for demonstration, development, and testing purposes.
+No production use or redistribution is involved.
+This content is intended for free educational purposes and is not commercially affiliated with Microsoft.

 ### Embarcadero C++ Builder

 By supporting **Embarcadero C++ Builder** (VCL and FMX), the project demonstrates how older or less modern tools can be integrated into a modern system architecture.
 This opens up possibilities for connecting existing legacy applications and migrating them step-by-step.